Skip to main content

 02 Nov 23

 Ed.
 This article investigates the role of the aircraft carriers and battleships involved in, and otherwise enabling, Operation OVERLORD.
-The proper application of naval power over the course of the war assured Allied victory, with capital ships and escort forces playing important roles in all theatres.
+The proper application of naval power over the course of the war ensured Allied victory, with capital ships and escort forces playing important roles in all theatres.
 Based on a presentation given to the Lunchtime Lecture Series of the Royal Navy Strategic Studies Centre, 17 October 2023.
 A 20 minute read.

 Read more